Code of Conduct for Biosecurity

 The H5N1 debate is one example that fully illustrates the risks of misuse of scientific knowledge.

 The potential risks of research in life sciences became world news in 2012, when a Rotterdam-based research group wanted to publish a paper on the mutations that make the influenza A H5N1 virus (better known as the bird flu virus) transmissible through air between mammals.
 The US National Science Advisory Board for Biosecurity advised against publishing the full version of the paper.
 Any data or information that could be used to deliberately develop or spread a mutant H5N1 virus should be left out, it said.
-The Dutch Government required the researchers to obtain an export licence before sending the papers out for publication, citing a European Union Regulation that puts limits on the export of dual-use technology (Council Regulation (EC) no. 428/2009).
+The Dutch Government required the researchers to obtain an export licence before sending the papers out for publication, citing a European Union Regulation that puts limits on the export of dual-use technology (Council Regulation (EC) no. 428/2009, replaced by 2021/821).
 This EU Regulation states that EU Member States must have a system of export control in place to prevent the proliferation of biological weapons, among other things.
 In this case, it was about the export of knowledge and research results relating to the bird flu virus, in the form of a publication.
 After the licence was granted, the publication appeared in Science (June 2012).
 The research group subsequently filed an appeal against the government’s decision to require an export licence, because an appendix to the regulation states that controls do not apply to ‘basic scientific research’ or to ‘transfer of technology’.
 However, the competent court declared that because the researchers had demonstrated with their research that it is possible to make the virus transmissible through air – and because this is aimed at realising a practical objective – it can therefore be linked to the proliferation of biological weapons.

 Link to the court case (Dutch)